-The driver must hold a valid driver's license for the vehicle to be driven and must provide the Dean of Student Services or the Vice President of Instruction with a copy of the driver's license and a proof of liability insurance prior to transporting any students.
-A driver of a commercial motor vehicle must have a commercial driver's license.
-The driver may not transport students unless he or she has an acceptable driving record.
+The driver must hold a valid driver's license for the vehicle to be driven and must provide the Vice President of Student Services or the Executive Vice President-Chief Academic Officer with a copy of the driver's license and a proof of liability insurance prior to transporting any students.
+A driver of a commercial

+- motor vehicle must have a commercial driver's license. - The driver may not transport students unless he or she has an acceptable driving record.